 Every holiday it’s the same question: What to get for your loved ones?

-I can’t (and won’t) help suggest something for your Aunt Margie who loves conspiracy theories.
+I can’t (and won’t) help suggest something for your Aunt Margie who loves kittens and knitting.
 But I can (and will) give you some ideas for the ukulele players in your life.

 The great news about gifts for ukulele players is that there is a huge spectrum of monetary values.
 Only got $5 to spare?
 That’s okay.
 If you just got a windfall $10k, that’s great too – you won’t have trouble burning it!